HenrickTheBull/TKH4SH/README.md

 A modular telegram Python bot running on python3 with an sqlalchemy database.

-Originally a marie fork - Kigyō has evolved further and was built to be more useful for Anime Chats.
+Originally a marie fork, then on Kigyō, H4SH will evolve over time for a network style community exising both on Discord and Telegram.

 Can be found on telegram as [Kigyō](https://t.me/kigyorobot).